team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 ### Advantages

 This model can work independent of shape of the image.
 This model is based fully on Convolutional layer and therefore at testing time we can feed image of different sizes compared to training time.
 This model also capture motion and predict more sharper images than previous model.

+### Model tweaks
+In the autoencoder model we tried adding symmetric skip connections as described [here](https://arxiv.org/pdf/1606.08921.pdf).
+The goal was to have a very powerful decoder with information flowing from encoder with the help of symmetric skip connections.

 ### Problems